PapirusDevelopmentTeam/papirus-icon-theme/.github/ISSUE_TEMPLATE/icon-request.md

 Before creating a new issue ensure that:

 - The icon request is not a duplicate
-- The app is not installed by snap.
-The snap packages have hardcoded paths to icons.
+- The app is not installed by snap (the snap packages have hardcoded paths to icons)
 - The app is not a Windows application running under Wine/Crossover
 - The title contains application or icon name (Ex: [Icon request] Boostnote)

+NOTE:
-NOTE: You'll find most of necessary entries for the icon request in a app's desktop-file, usually placed in /usr/share/applications/ folder (Ex. /usr/share/applications/firefox.desktop).
+You'll find most of necessary entries for the icon request in a app's desktop-file, usually placed in /usr/share/applications/ folder (Ex. /usr/share/applications/firefox.desktop).
 -->

 - **App Name:**